danielwo/danielwo.github.io/_posts/2017-02-09-algo-trading-1.md

 so you may want to install that first.
 We will also be using [seaborn](http://seaborn.pydata.org/) which makes it much easier (at least for me) to make nice looking graphs.
 If you are unfamiliar with pandas, you may want to take some time to figure out how it works.
-If you've used R, then pandas is basic functionality for dataframes.
+If you've used R, then pandas contains basic functionality for dataframes.

 Okay, so pandas_datareader will make our work much easier, since we won't have to deal with wondering how to get our hands on stock data.
 In particular, we will use the `get_data_yahoo()`